 (a) Development and sustenance of analytical techniques and protocols to monitor the terrestrial, aquatic and atmospheric environments for pesticide and other agrochemical residues as well as other pollutants derived from agricultural and industrial activities.

 (b) Development and maintenance of low-level radiochemical facilities for tracer studies necessary for the assay of pesticide and other agrochemical residues in environmental media, as well as in nutritional and metabolic studies that are important in the development and evaluation of diets and food processing technologies.

-The activities of CAT are organised under four main headings:
+The activities of CATER are organised under four main headings:

 (a)Agrochemical Residue Studies

 (i) Development and applications of analytical techniques and methodologies for the determination of pesticide and other agrochemical residues in the soil, air and water, including the monitoring of surface and ground water contamination.

 (ii) Investigations of the fate of agrochemicals in specific environments, especially in the Middle Belt area, bearing in mind that processes which determine stability, retention and degradation of particular chemicals are highly site-specific, depending on factors like soil-type, rainfall, vegetation, temperature, etc.

 (iii) Chemical determination of organic matter accumulation and decomposition as an aid to designing and developing truly sustainable systems, i.e. systems that are productive and efficient and which do not generate undesirable environmental side effects.